 The “Affected Public” are owners or operators of benzene storage vessels and coke by-product recovery plants.
 None of these facilities are owned by either state, local, tribal or the Federal government.
 They are all privately-owned, commercial businesses.
 The burden to the Affected Public may be found below in Table 1: Annual Respondent Burden and Cost – NESHAP for Benzene Emissions from Benzene Storage Vessels and Coke By-Product Recovery Plants (40 CFR Part 61, Subparts L and Y) (Renewal).
 The Federal Government’s burden is attributed entirely to work performed by either Federal employees or government contractors and can be found below in Table 2: Average Annual EPA Burden and Cost – NESHAP for Benzene Emissions from Benzene Storage Vessels and Coke Oven By-Product Recovery Plants (40 CFR Part 61, Subparts L and Y) (Renewal).

 Over the next three years, approximately 17 respondents per year will be subject to Subpart L, and an average of 4 respondents per year will be subject to Subpart Y. No additional respondents per year will become subject for the purpose of this ICR.
-New or reconstructed sources under NESHAP Subpart Y are subject to similar monitoring, reporting, and recordkeeping requirements under the New Source Performance Standards (NSPS) for storage vessels at 40 CFR Part 60, Subpart Kb.
+New or reconstructed sources under NESHAP Subpart Y are subject to similar monitoring, reporting, and record-keeping requirements under the New Source Performance Standards (NSPS) for storage vessels at 40 CFR Part 60, Subpart Kb.
 To avoid double-counting, the burden associated with these new sources are not presented in this ICR.

 The Office of Management and Budget (OMB) approved the currently active ICR without any “Terms of Clearance”.